florianbehrens/DeCoF2/README.md

 HTTP/1.1 spec (RFC2616, clause §9.1.2) a HTTP POST request is required to invoke an event which likely modifies state in a non-idempotent way.

-For historical reasons, a HTTP GET request to the special URI /browse returns a proprietary XML representation of the object tree.
+For historical reasons, a HTTP GET request to the special path /browse returns a proprietary XML representation of the object tree.

 ##### Value encoding